-- 1. (The Senior Center) geographic service area and days/hours of service are as follows: - 2.
-Participants of the transportation service shall not be charged a fee, but provided an opportunity to make a contribution for service. - 18.
-Title III-B Funds will be used to provide the transportation funding.
-There is a required ten percent (10%) local match for all Title III-B funds. - A.4.
-Monitoring Services are based on the Program and Policy Manual.
+The Senior Center shall ensure that the State Grantor Agency develops and implements a review schedule for monitoring all services associated with this Grant Contract.
+The State Grantor Agency shall monitor all service providers at least annually using monitoring tools approved by the State that are based on the Program and Policy Manual.
 If deficiencies are found during the monitoring process, the State Grantor Agency shall require the service provider to submit a Plan of Correction and conduct follow-up monitoring until all findings are resolved.
 If findings are not resolved to the satisfaction of the State Grantor Agency, the State Grantor Agency may take any type of corrective action, including but not limited to, termination of the contract.